 James Peter Forknall, Chairman

 James is married to Michelle and has three children.
 His family have farmed in Chart Sutton since 1953 and James set up his own contracting business at the age of 18.
 He now farms about 1400 acres of combinable crops and Forage Maize for his fathers dairy herd, as well as contracting farming for others and runs the ever growing Contracting Business.
 He was educated at Sutton Valence School.
-James was Maidstone NFU branch Chairman for 2 years and is a former Chairman of the very successful Weald Of Kent Ploughing Match for a second time after being President in 2016.
+James was Maidstone NFU branch Chairman for 2 years and is Chairman of the very successful Weald Of Kent Ploughing Match for a second time after being President in 2016.
 He sits on the Hadlow College Agriculture Faculty Industry Board.
 James was appointed onto the Kent County Agricultural Society Board as a Director in 2013.
 Outside of farming, James is a rugby coach at Cranbrook Rugby Club and loves to ski and take "warm, sunny" holidays with his family.

 Hugh Summerfield, Finance Director